Graduate Programs

 Advanced Standing Status for DNP Admission

-Applicants with a non-clinical Master’s degree will have prior credits evaluated through a full gap analysis by the admissions committee, but must complete the role specialization (Nurse Practitioner or Clinical Specialist) courses while in the DNP program
+Applicants who have a Master’s degree in Nursing but are not Adult Gerontology Nurse Practitioners or Clinical Specialist, or applicants with a non-clinical Master’s degree will have prior credits evaluated through a full gap analysis by the admissions committee, but must complete the role specialization (Nurse Practitioner or Clinical Specialist) courses before entering the DNP course sequence.

 Apply Now: